SurveySensum

 Now you know what customer loyalty is but do you know how it can be beneficial for your business?

-This brings us to the importance of customer loyalty.
+This brings us to the importance.

 Importance of Customer Loyalty